-Increased Rostral Anterior Cingulate Activity following positive mental imagery training in healthy older adults.
+Increased rostral anterior cingulate activity following positive mental imagery training in healthy older adults.

-Murphy SE., O'Donoghue MC., Blackwell SE., Christina Nobre A., Browning M., Holmes EA.
+Murphy SE., O'Donoghue MC., Blackwell SE., Nobre AC., Browning M., Holmes EA.